Feeding your baby: When to start with solid foods

 Up to 6 months old

-From the first hour of life, through to 6 months old, your baby can receive all of the nutrition she needs to grow and develop from your milk.
-She doesn’t need anything else – no water, tea, juice, porridge or any other foods or fluids during this period.
+From the first hour of life, through to 6 months old, your baby can receive all of the nutrition they need to grow and develop from your milk.
+They don't need anything else – no water, tea, juice, porridge or any other foods or fluids during this period.